lufeihaidao/documents/master_time/price.md

 figure or not?
 Display the general pic for ITS

 However, current traffic guidace system doesn't seem to work well enough.
 Firstly, as to some metropolises, almost every street is so crowded that traffic guidance strategies cannot take effect.
 Furthermore, suppose that a driver got a guidance information in which he should abandon planned route, and drove from another route to the destination.
 Howerver, the driver might not mind the time he could saved or the saved time is lower than what he expected.
 As a result he would follow his original plan, which make the guidance system lost its meaning.
-The charging policy is proposed to meet with this trouble whihch could guide transportation demands from private cars to public transport means.
+The payment policy is proposed to meet with this trouble which could guide transportation demands from private cars to public transport means.
 Besides that, if the guidance information change the road situation from street A crowded and street B unimpeded to street A unimpeded and street B crowded, it must be meaningless.
 In other words, we need to take global optimum into account when we design the route planning algorithms.
 Finally, basic improvement is proposed to help reduce computing complexity.

 ## Overview of the Intergreted System